crawfis/WaveFunctionCollapse/README.md

-# WaveFunctionCollapse
+ï»¿# WaveFunctionCollapse

 A small, extensible .NET library for experimenting with (and teaching) Wave Function Collapse style constraint solving.
 It focuses on clarity and pluggability over raw performance.
 The repository contains the core library (WaveFunctionCollapse) and a test / samples project (WFC-Tests) that demonstrates usage through two scenarios:

-1. WFC_ColorTest – classic K?color (graph coloring) problem with an additional global constraint limiting the number of Red assignments.
+1. WFC_ColorTest â€“ classic K-color (graph coloring) problem with an additional global constraint limiting the number of Red assignments.
-2. WFC_MazeTest (aka WFC_WangTileTest) – a Wang?tile based terrain / maze style generation with edge matching, elevation (height) and path style constraints, plus an example of pruning choices to conform to a separately generated maze topology.
+2. WFC_MazeTest (aka WFC_WangTileTest) â€“ a Wang-tile based terrain / maze style generation with edge matching, elevation (height) and path style constraints, plus an example of pruning choices to conform to a separately generated maze topology.

 ---
 ## Core Concepts